n-jayaraman/contact-form-springboot/README.md

-# contact-form-springboot
+OVERVIEW:

-A simple Contact form web application built using Spring Boot,HTML and CSS to handle user contact information.
+A simple contact form built using HTML, CSS and Spring Boot.

+Users can:
+enter name
+enter mail
+enter a message
+and submit the form

+TECHNOLOGIES USED:
+Java
+Spring Boot
+HTML
+CSS